Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

 The option *Use cache* is enabled by default.

- When processing is restarted using the same source of satellite images and the same processing area (the polygon must be identical to the old polygon), the images are not downloaded again, but the ones downloaded during the previous processing are reused.
-This speeds up the processing process, due to the fact that the images are not re-downloaded, and also reduces the traffic of the source of satellite images.
+ If *Use cache* is checked, every time you process, the imagery used for it will be cached (saved in Mapflow).
+If you later start a new processing for the exact same area (the polygon(s) must be identical to the old one(s)) and using the same source of satellite imagery (same provider URL), that cached imagery will be used.
+This speeds up the processing by removing the download stage, and also reduces the provider traffic.

- Disable the *Use cache* option if need to work with constantly updated satellite imagery source data for the same area.
-Then, at each start of processing, actual satellite images will be used.
+ Remember, however, to uncheck *Use cache* if you instead want to process the same area using newer imagery that the provider has made available since you last processed it, otherwise the you'll get the same results.

 How to connect to Maxar SecureWatch
 ------------------------------------